 Beer and wine-tasting.
 Tips for food and wine combination.
 Wine bars also offers perhaps the city's most attractive meeting space or a celebration for you and your customers!
 The bowl terrace is covered, equipped with a heat lamp and open all year round!
 Terrace in the winter could also spot a curling track!

-Malja professional staff to implement the beer and winetastings.
-Beer School, you can choose the main focus of the following: History, Types of Beer, Manufacture of beer, as well as the large countries in the bowl selections Belgium, and the Czech Republic.
-General school, we go through all of the above.
-Manufacture of wine, history, wine tasting basics etc.
+The professional staff also carries out beer and wine winetastings.
+At the beer school you can choose the main focus from the following: History, types of beer, brewing, and the major beer countries The main selections of the cup selections are Belgium and the Czech Republic.
+In elementary school, we go through all of the above.
+Winemaking, history, the basics of wine tasting and finally blindfold is one of our Education products.

 Ask about our special offer: cider, whisky- or a drink school!